-If it is found that there is excessive draught in the chimney, then a draught stabiliser should be fitted.
+If it is found that there is excessive draught in the chimney then either an adjustable flue damper or alternatively a draught stabiliser should be fitted.
+The adjustable flue damper should not close off the flue entirely, but should in its closed position leave a minimum continuous opening free area of at least 20 % of the total cross sectional area of the flue or flue pipe.
 Adequate provision (e.g. easily accessible soot door or doors) must be provided for sweeping the chimney and connecting flue pipe.

 Your appliance needs to be maintained routinely and the throat plate/baffle should be cleaned regularly (monthly).
 The flue pipe can be cleaned using a flexible brush.
 Only use a dry cloth on external surfaces.
-Over time the glass may become dirty and it can cleaned with a damp cloth and polished off with a dry cloth.
+Over time the glass may become dirty and it can be cleaned with a damp cloth and polished off with dry cloth.
 If the stove has not been used for some time the flue should be checked for blockages before use.
 Do not modify the appliance.
-Only use spares authorised by the manufacturer should be fitted/installed.
+Only use spares authorised by the manufacturer.